igsha/yt-dlp-plugins/README.md

+# yt-dlp-plugins

 This repository contains a collection of extractors for [yt-dlp](https://github.com/yt-dlp/yt-dlp#readme).

 See [yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#plugins) for more details.